Disclosure: I received Vega One for review and I was not otherwise compensated. As always, all the opinions in this post are my own.

 Notes: You can substitute almond butter with cashew butter but it’s so good with cashew butter.
 The cashew butter doesn’t overwhelm the Vega One French Vanilla and helps create that sugar cookie texture.
 I make my own by toasting cashews in the oven for 5-6 minutes then processing in food processor until smooth.
 Easy peasy!

-Apple butter is a wonderful substitute for more fat in this recipe.
+Apple butter is a wonderful substitute for more fat in this protein sugar cookies recipe.
 A lot of the water cooks off of apples when using apple butter.
 I make apple butter when I have a few hours at home on the weekend.
 It’s so easy.
 I would use this recipe, but hold back on the chai tea and spices, limiting it to just a teaspoon or two of cinnamon for baking; so it doesn’t overwhelm the flavor of the baked goods.
 If you decide to use store bought apple butter, be aware that it likely has high fructose corn syrup or sugar in it.
 I don’t add sugar to my apple butter – just sweet apples (fuji are great!)

 What about you?